Daily Fantasy Sports

 How Do I Deposit Into My DFS Account?

-Depositing is extremely simple, as you can use a credit card to get started (though the type is dependent on the operator) With sites like DraftKings and FanDuel, they ensure your personal and card information is secure, as all transactions are safeguarded by SSL and they lock your information in a vault afterward.
-PayPal makes it very easy to transfer money to your account as well.
+Depositing is extremely simple, as you can use a credit card to get started (though the type is dependent on the operator).
+With sites like DraftKings and FanDuel, they ensure your personal and card information is secure, as all transactions are safeguarded by SSL and they lock your information in a vault afterward.
+PayPal is also accepted at most DFS sites, despite it rarely being one of the accepted deposit methods at online sportsbooks.
+It is very easy to transfer money to your account with PayPal.
 Either way, you will likely be rewarded with a promotion or bonus for signing up.

 Withdrawing From My DFS Account

 PayPal is the most common way to receive your funds.
 Before they will hand over the dough though, you will have to verify your address, birthday, and social security number.
 This will ensure you only have one account with the operator and that they are able to verify your age.
-You can also receive payouts in the form of a check, but these take much longer than the 48 hours associated with PayPal.
+Similar to payouts from online sportsbooks, you can withdraw from DFS sites in the form of a check.
+Payouts with checks take much longer than the 48 hours associated with PayPal.
 After half a week to process the check, it should be at your door in less than 2 weeks.

 Where Can I Play College Football DFS?